 Ireland is always regarded as having one of the top educational systems in the world as well as having a well-developed economy making it an excellent place to study and gain work experience.
-It has several top universities and flexible student visas allowing students to work, usually between 20 and 40 hours a week (depending on visa type and time of year).
+It also has several cities ranked as top destinations to visit as well as top universities and flexible student visas allowing students to work, usually between 20 and 40 hours a week (depending on visa type and time of year).
 Have a look below at some of the best places you can study and our partners there.

 The capital of Ireland is located on the East Coast and is the chief port, centre of financial and commercial power, and seat of culture for the country.
 Boasting many buildings of historical and architectural interest, Dublin also hosts several top universities and is a great place to study having a great social and night life available.